 Every year, the Department of Biological Sciences hosts a one-day meeting to bring together the bacteriology community in the Pittsburgh and tri-state area.
 While Principal Investigators attend the conference, the focus is on student presentations.

-PBM 2023 will be organized and hosted by Dr. Wook Kim and Dr. Joseph McCormick.
-Funding is generously provided by the Bayer School of Natural and Environmental Sciences and Fisher Scientific.
+PBM 2023 was organized and hosted by Dr. Wook Kim and Dr. Joseph McCormick.
+Funding was generously provided by the Bayer School of Natural and Environmental Sciences and Fisher Scientific.
 Send inquiries to pbmFREEDUQUESNE.